sandeepkunduri/terraform_training/lab15-consume-registry.md

 Duration: 20 minutes

-This lab demonstrates how to publish modules to the private module registry.
+This lab demonstrates how to consume modules in the private module registry.

-- Task 1: Fork a repository on GitHub and add it to your private module repository
-- Task 2: Configure the module with the web UI
+- Task: Configure the module with the web UI

 ## Prerequisites